Selling Your Home in California: Legal Aspects You Need to Know

 - Risks to your finances: Ignoring these tasks can lead to expensive lawsuits and lower home values.

-Being aware of these risks makes it even more important to give accurate information.
+Awareness of these risks makes it even more important to give accurate information.

 What Steps Should You Take Before Listing?